gmiretti/gmiretti/README.md

 - 👷‍♂️ I’m working as freelance **Python Data Engineer**.
 - 🧰 I worked with PyData / Scipy Python stack in AWS, GCP, etc. using Kubernetes or serverless frameworks.
 - 👯 I’m looking to work contributing to the open source PyData stack and related projects.
-- 👨‍🏫 I teached postgraduate Data Science courses in [DiploDatos](https://github.com/DiploDatos), FaMAF, National University of Córdoba
+- 👨‍🏫 I teached postgraduate Data Science courses in [DiploDatos](https://github.com/DiploDatos), FaMAF, National University of Córdoba.
 - 🗣️ I speaked in PyData and PyCon conferences in Argentina and local meetups.

 ## Profiles